Today's post, Overcoming Addiction – A Recovering Addict's Perspective, is unique.

 So, do you remember when I said I wanted to maintain the semblance of a regular person?
 Well, I did and took care of my bills and kept working.

-I do have two degrees to show for those loans but I also had a ton of debt.
-Mind you my parents paid for my undergrad degree.
+I have two degrees to show for those loans, but I also had a ton of debt.
+Mind you, my parents paid for my undergrad degree.

 About four years into being sober, I became ready to clean up my financial wreckage and employed the Dave Ramsey debt snowball method.

 I never take for granted how I got to where I’m at today.
-Astonishingly, I am now chronicling my journey to financial independence over at Ms. Fiology.
+Astonishingly, I am now chronicling my journey to financial independence over at Recovering Women Wealth.

 I hope my story inspires you to know it’s never too late.
 Life is good.